The following information is from the book, Fort Worth, A Frontier Triumph, by Julia Kathryn Garrett.

 Like a volcanic eruption, the so-called "Cherokee War" shook the other Indian camps from the Red River to the Rio Grande.
 The tribes of North Central Texas feared that, like the Cherokees, they too would be expelled from their homes.
 They took up their tomahawks.
 A list of disastrous raids was recorded by the War Department of the Republic during 1839 and 1840.
 But the settlers from the Red River to the newly founded settlement of Austin were more fortunate than the North Central Anglos, for they lived within easy reach of barricades.

 A second incident, the Council House Fight, incited the Indian's anger and increased their fear, for in March 1840, Lamar had invited the Comanches to San Antonio for a peace council to which they were to bring their white prisoners.
 This terminated in a massacre at the Council house.
-The deaths of twelve chiefs, sixty-five warriors, and several squaws unleashed a torrent of vengeance.
+The deaths of twelve chiefs, sixty-five warriors, and several female tribespeople unleashed a torrent of vengeance.

 In the summer of 1840, Comanches and Kiowas, 1000 strong, rode in fury from their northern homes to answer Lamar's policy of the sword.